eel3/cp1252_escape/README.md

 Windows.

-Probably is works fine on other OS.
+Probably it works fine on other OS.

 Set up
 ------